blaschko/ksupport/README.md

 the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+Start with experiments.m - runs each type of loss with a k-support norm regularizer

 If you use this software in your research, please cite:

 M. B. Blaschko, A Note on k-support Norm Regularized Risk Minimization.